jatin711-debug/cronos_db_golang/ARCHITECTURE.md

-# ChronosDB: Distributed Timestamp-Triggered Database
+# CronosDB: Distributed Timestamp-Triggered Database

 ## I. High-Level Architecture

 ### System Overview

-ChronosDB is a distributed, timestamp-triggered database with built-in scheduling, pub/sub messaging, and WAL-based persistence.
+CronosDB is a distributed, timestamp-triggered database with built-in scheduling, pub/sub messaging, and WAL-based persistence.
 Events are scheduled for future execution and triggered based on their timestamp.

 ### Component Architecture